uwaudio/QtControlAppleScript_test/README.md

 ## Motivation

-  Started this project because while using Home Assistant to control my home, I found that I was missing a device for simple control of my playback computer.
+  Started this project because while using [Home Assistant](https://github.com/home-assistant) to control my home, I found that I was missing a device for simple control of my playback computer.
 Since I use a Mac Mini in my home that is directly connected to the NEC projector, I can currently only switch the NEC projector on and off with Home Assistant, but not the player (my Mac Mini).

   So I decided to do some initial exploration of controlling my player in a simple way.

 ---
 ## Technical Details

   A simple test of Qt, using Apple Script to simulate keyboard control.
-A part of mySmartHomeTools.
+A part of my SmartHomeTools.

   In AppleScript part, simply using the System Event's "KeyStroke" to simulate a keyboard activity.
   And then, tell process Google Chrome.
 So that if you are already watching a Video on web site.
 It can control the video play/pause.